berteh/mindslide/README.md

 The process to install and use MindMap Slide Export is not user-friendly for now, but anyone familiar with web technologies should be able to try it out in a few minutes.
 If you want to help streamline this process dont hesitate to contribute!

+## Prerequesite

+You need a recent browser and a webserver (any server will do, on any OS).